achingbrain/node-wantsit/README.md

 The `ready` event will be emitted once all currently registered components have initialised.
 If you subsequently register new components, this event will fire again.

+The container will be passed as the first argument to listeners.

 ## Full API

 ### Constructor